AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions.md

 ---
 title: Revised patches for Google Maps access loss on all Adobe Commerce versions
-description: 'This article provides a fix for Adobe Commerce users who are not compatible with any recent Google Maps versions from 3.54+.'
+description: 'This article provides a fix for Adobe Commerce users who are not compatible with any recent [!DNL  Google Maps] versions from 3.54+.'
 feature: Install, Upgrade
 role: Developer
 ---
-# Revised patches for Google Maps access loss on all Adobe Commerce versions
+# Revised patches for [!DNL  Google Maps] access loss on all Adobe Commerce versions

-This article provides a fix for Adobe Commerce users who are not compatible with any recent Google Maps versions from 3.54+.
-This fix is to solve the issue where Adobe Commerce users have no Google Maps in any version of Adobe Commerce anymore.
+This article provides a fix for Adobe Commerce users who are not compatible with any recent [!DNL  Google Maps] versions from 3.54+.
+This fix is to solve the issue where Adobe Commerce users have no [!DNL  Google Maps] in any version of Adobe Commerce anymore.

 ## Affected versions and products